-- Quality Level Specifies whether the cut will be optimized for speed or quality.
-Torch manufactures often provide different cut parameter profiles. - Cut Height Specifies the distance between the torch tip and the stock material throughout a cutting move.
-Maintaining a precise cut height is vital to maintaining good cut quality.
-The cut height also provides the torch height control with a sampling height, if torch height control is active. - Pierce Height Specifies the distance between the torch tip and the stock material at the time when the torch is commanded to fire.
-The torch will maintain this height until the pierce delay expires, if a delay has been set. - Safe Height Specifies the height to which the torch is set during rapid moves.
-Also commonly referred to as the clearance plane, the safe Z height must be set so that the torch will retract above any parts, stock, fixtures, or other obstructions that may exist in the machine envelope.
-The safe Z height is called automatically before any rapid tool positioning command (G00). - Pierce Delay Specifies the delay between the command to fire the torch and the start of the next move.
-This delay allows the torch sufficient time to pierce the stock material completely.
-The delay begins when the torch fires, and there is no motion in any direction until the delay expires. - Voltage Specifies the operating voltage of the torch. - Amperage Specifies the operating amperage of the torch. - Pressure Specifies the air pressure of the torch in psi. - Kerf Specifies the width of the kerf used by the torch.
+- Torch On/Off Click to turn the torch on or off.
+Before turning on the torch, FlashCut CNC will display a warning dialog asking if it is safe to proceed. - Dry Run When selected, the machine will execute the operations, but the torch will not be lit, and cuts will not be made. - Stock Type, Material and Thickness These properties are visible here, but are configured in the CAM window under Project Settings. - Nozzle Displays information about the plasma torch nozzle. - Quality Level Specifies whether the cut will be optimized for speed or quality. - Feedrate in system units/min. - Cut Height Specifies the distance between the torch tip and the stock material throughout a cutting move. - Pierce Height Specifies the distance between the torch tip and the stock material at the time when the torch is commanded to fire. - Safe Height Specifies the height to which the torch is set during rapid moves. - Pierce Delay Specifies the delay between the command to fire the torch and the start of the next move. - Voltage Specifies the operating voltage of the torch. - Amperage Specifies the operating amperage of the torch. - Pressure Specifies the air pressure of the torch in psi. - Kerf Specifies the width of the kerf used by the torch.